You heard us right… ‘Kickboxer 2’ beats ‘Kickboxer’ in these 3 ways!

 The original Kickboxer, like Bloodsport before it, lives in the wide choreographed fight scene.
 And while Kickboxer (and even more so Bloodsport) excel in the style, Kickboxer 2 brought in a tighter, more emotionally charged cinematic element.
 The camera moves more and stays in tight at times during the fights.
 Kickboxer 2 does a great job with its sets, which because of budget issues appears to only be a small ring in a gym at times.
 But Pyun makes them exciting, impactful and fun.

 Overall, the choice comes down to your personal (and perhaps nostalgic) preferences.
 But in UAMC’s book, they’re both ultimate and have their strengths and super-strengths!

 What’s your take on the battle between Kickboxer and Kickboxer 2?
-Let us know in the comments or on our Facebook page!
+Let us know in the comments!